U'khand HC puts stay on new mining policy | Law-Order

 - India

-In a blow to the state government, the Uttarakhand High Court has put a stay on its new mining policy that was rolled out on October 28, 2021.
+In a blow to the state government, the Uttarakhand High Court has put a stay on its mining policy that was rolled out on October 28 last year.

-The bench comprising Acting Chief Justice Sanjay Kumar Mishra and Justice Alok Kumar Verma, acting on a petition, also issued a notice to the government and asked to submit its response within four weeks.

-The petition, filed by a resident of Nainital, alleged that the new mining policy was rolled out without taking approval from the Union Ministry of Environment, Forest and Climate Change.
-It also alleged that due process was not followed while issuing mining leases to private parties and potential damage to the environment was ignored.
-In the new policy, the first right of quarrying on up to 5 hectares of land would be given to its owner and no individual will be leased out the quarrying right for two areas.
+Acting Chief Justice Sanjay Kumar Misra and Justice Alok Kumar Verma on Thursday, while hearing a petition challenging the policy's constitutionality, directed the state government to file a reply in the matter in four weeks.
+The petition filed by Satyendra Kumar Tomar terms the new mining policy arbitrary and in violation of Article 14, 19(1)(g) and 21 of the Constitution.
+It is ''an attempt to indulgingly convert state mining policy of competitive bidding into a mutual consent cum recommendation'' system, it said.
+The petitioner claimed that the policy was erroneous as apart from not following the process of competitive bidding, it creates a huge pricing differential at the source base bereft of any intelligible differentia.
+Thus, it goes against the doctrine of equality, he said.
+It also authenticates ''cutting down'' of hills which is detrimental to the environment, the petitioner claimed.
+PTI COR ALM ANB ANB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)